dylanmeca/dylanmeca/README.md

 I'm Dylan Meca, a student specializing in computer science and physics.
 My main field of interest is artificial intelligence, and I have spent time and effort learning various subjects and programming languages ​​related to this area, such as python. 💻

-I have also been interested in system administration, since I understand the importance of maintaining the stability and performance of systems and detecting problems to protect our systems. 👨‍💻
+I have also taken an interest in cybersecurity, as I understand the importance of maintaining software security and detecting vulnerabilities to protect our systems. 🛡️

 Physics is another of my areas of interest, and I have learned about how we can use its principles to solve problems and create new technologies.
 I continue to learn and develop my skills in both areas of study. 📚